AlbertFraserV/HTMLtoPDF/README.md

-# Moss Motors Invoice Generator
+# PDFtoHTML Moss Motors Invoice Generator

 This repo is a small project which is intended to take a PDF catalogue from Moss Motors and convert it into HTML so that the part numbers can be selected and added to a MySQL database to generate invoices.

+It essentially takes the PDF and processes key words and then creates HTML maps and areas overtop.
+The pages are dynamic as well so zooming doesn't break anything.

 ## Setup Instructions